mattclarke/advent_of_code_24/README.md

 A more general solution is create sets for each node and look for repetitions of sets.
 If there is a repetition of a set equal to the length of the set minus one, then that is a group where all are connected to each other.
 Just need to find the biggest group.

 There is also the Bron-Kerbosch algorithm for finding "cliques".
 See the code for an example.

+## Day 24:
+- Part 1: Testing that the algorithm was implemented correctly
+- Part 2: First solved it by hand!

+## Day 25:
+- Part 1: Simple!
+- Part 2: No part 2 as usual!